The Royal Academy’s gold medal to Gerd Grubb

 - 1995-1999: The Mathematics Group under the Swedish Research Council.

 - Published more than 100 scientific articles and several books.

 - Awards, memberships and honorary titles: Associate Professor Marie Lønggaards Rejselegat 1980, Hermer's Prize 1985, is a member of the Danish Academy of Sciences and of European Women in Mathematics.
 In 1988 he was appointed honorary doctor at the Université de Reims in France, and in 2016 honorary doctor at Lund University.

 We celebrate Gerd Grubb

-Wednesday, 20 January 2021, the Department of Mathematical Sciences will celebrate Gerd Grubb.
+Friday 23 September 2022 the Department of Mathematical Sciences will celebrate Gerd Grubb.
 We invite all to a lecture and a reception.
 Time and location will follow.
 The celebration was initially planned for 2021 but was postponed due to the corona situation.